grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* (pretty sure this note is in promotion file too)
 * [ ] add how to get on mailing list, how to donate.
 Somewhere. (maybe very last, inside the back fold)
 	* Though remember you suggested donating to open-source software at the head of the license file.
+	* add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
+See notes about this in promotion.
+* [ ] fix transition to CC license in epub file
+	* [ ] this is an old note --- check if it doesn't look right?
+	* Maybe all you have to do is make the CC file .md formatted, and make the header a # level header

 ## Feedback from test readers